 Product photography can also have an impact on search engine optimization, aka SEO.
 If you are an essential oil company and want to show up for "best essential oil diffusers," you better have top-notch product photos if you want to drive sales.
 Adding alt tags to product photos can also give a small SEO boost.

 You can also swap product photos for stock photographs when promoting your business on social media or marketing podcasts or whitepapers.
 Instead of using the same boring stock photos everyone else is using, utilizing your own product photographs can make your brand stand out.
+Here is a guide which talks about how you can earn by selling your photos.

 Right, so now you know why product photographs matter.
 But what about taking those awesome shots?